 Having fears is normal, I guess.
 We all have them.
 But, it matters if our fears prevent us from doing things that we truly want to do—that’s when we have a real problem.
 And, if that creates problem in the important aspects of our everyday living, well, then, we really do have a problem.
 Of course, this can be resolved, but it all depends on how strongly we will our minds to face our fears and dispel the darkness that it brings into our hearts.

 As someone who suffers from rather nasty spells of migraine, that stalls every plan on a given day— traveling, especially, when done over an extended period of time, seems to make it worst, especially when all those things that excited you earlier no longer work in your favour anymore.
 But, then again, I do not wish to be holed up in my quiet corner forever.
 As I’m about to set off on a fortnight-long trip with the family this week, I’m doing my best to stay positive, by planning well, staying organised with emergency medications and hoping everything will be fine.
 Of course, I have no clue if these will be enough to dispel my fears but, right now, they are all that I have.
-And, right now, my motto is a bit like this—
+I’m going with the wonderful words of Dan Rather—hoping it will give me the boost I need to carry on nonetheless:

 Today, I have the courage to admit my fears because I’ve realised one thing: only when I acknowledge them, will I begin to know who I truly am.